Please note: This page will be shut down soon. As soon as the new website is online, the new link will be announced here.

 Course description

-This in-classroom, face-to-face course introduces international students to the guidelines for academic presentations and the compilation of handouts in English.
-An additional skill that students are to acquire in the course are discussion skills that are appropriate in academic discourse in terms of language repertoire and argumentation.
-The subject matters addressed in the course are key concepts and myths of American culture and their presentation in American literature.
+This course introduces students to the guidelines for academic presentations and the compilation of handouts.
+An additional skill that students are to acquire in the course are discussion skills that are appropriate in an academic discourse in terms of language repertoire and argumentation.
+The subject matters addressed in the course are key concepts and myths of American culture and their presentation in American Literature.

 Location: Philosophicum, room 01-618 (kleine Bibliothek)